icopy-site/awesome/docs/awesome/awesome-browser-extensions-for-github.md

 Review repositories on GitHub like a Pull Request.
 This extension adds the ability to github.com to make notes in files and add them as a compiled list to an issue.

+This extension adds the simplicity of WYSIWYG editing to issues, comments, pull requests, wikis and discussions in GitHub.
+It accepts Markdown input and offers productive writing, starting with tables.

 ## Miscellaneous